 Overview

-Compliance with an organisation's information security policy, topic-specific policies, rules, and standards is essential for safeguarding information assets.
+ISO 27001 Control 5.36 is about compliance with an organisation’s information security policy, topic-specific policies, rules, and standards is essential for safeguarding information assets.
 This control ensures that security practices are implemented effectively and regularly reviewed to align with organisational requirements and adapt to evolving risks.
-The result is a robust framework that preserves confidentiality, integrity, and availability, while meeting legal and compliance obligations.

 Purpose